Ilya Somin

-Ilya Somin (born 1973) is a law professor at George Mason University, B. Kenneth Simon Chair in Constitutional Studies at the Cato Institute, a blogger for the Volokh Conspiracy, and a former co-editor of the Supreme Court Economic Review (2006–2013).
+Ilya Somin (born 1973) is an American legal scholar.
+He is a law professor at George Mason University, B. Kenneth Simon Chair in Constitutional Studies at the Cato Institute, a blogger for the Volokh Conspiracy, and a former co-editor of the Supreme Court Economic Review (2006–2013).
 His research focuses on constitutional law, property law, migration rights, and the study of popular political participation and its implications for constitutional democracy.

-He is the author of Free to Move: Foot Voting, Migration, and Political Freedom (Oxford University Press, 2020), Democracy and Political Ignorance: Why Smaller Government Is Smarter, The Grasping Hand: "Kelo v.
-City of New London" and the Limits of Eminent Domain and A Conspiracy Against Obamacare: The Volokh Conspiracy and the Health Care Case (co-authored with other Volokh Conspiracy bloggers).
-A revised and expanded second edition of Democracy and Political Ignorance came out in June 2016.
-He is also the author of two books about property rights and eminent domain: The Grasping Hand: "Kelo v.
-City of New London" and the Limits of Eminent Domain (University of Chicago Press, revised edition, 2016), a book on the topic of eminent domain, takings and the US Supreme Court's controversial decision in Kelo v.
-City of New London, and Eminent Domain: A Comparative Perspective (Cambridge University Press, 2017), co-edited with Hojun Lee and Iljoong Kim.

-Personal life
+Biography

 Somin was born to Jewish parents in the USSR in 1973.
 At age five, he emigrated along with his family to the United States.
 In a personal memoir, Somin recounted both the material poverty in the USSR (that he experienced firsthand) and the ideological indoctrination (that he learned about from family members, and saw glimpses of as a child).

-Somin received his B.A. in political science and history from Amherst College, M.A. in political science from Harvard University and J.D. from Yale Law School.
+Somin received a Bachelor of Arts (summa cum laude) with a major in political science and history from Amherst College in Massachusetts in 1995, a Master of Arts in political science from Harvard University in 1997, and a Juris Doctor from Yale Law School in Connecticut in 2001.

-Views
+After graduating from law school, Somin clerked for Judge Jerry Edwin Smith of the United States Court of Appeals for the Fifth Circuit in Houston, Texas, from 2001 to 2002.
+He served as a visiting fellow in law at the Northwestern University Law School in Chicago, Illinois, from 2002 to 2003.

+Somin joined the faculty of the George Mason University School of Law in Arlington County, Virginia, in fall 2003.
+He served as an assistant professor from 2003 to 2009 and as an associate professor of law with tenure from 2008 to 2012.
+He was promoted to full professor of law at George Mason University in 2012 and has held the position since then.